AAV13/supply_chain_project/README.md

 ## Overview

-This project builds and deploys a high-performance API that serves as the predictive engine for an AI-powered supply chain agent.
-The API ingests historical sales data, forecasts future demand for product categories, and provides two layers of actionable recommendations.
+This project provides a RESTful API for forecasting product demand across various categories.
+It uses historical supply chain data to train individual Random Forest models for each product category and serves predictions through a FastAPI backend.

-This service is designed to be called by automation platforms like **n8n**, Zapier, or custom scripts to create a true, end-to-end AI agent that can make automated, data-driven decisions.
+This service is designed to be called by automation platforms like **n8n** to create a true, end-to-end AI agent that can make automated, data-driven decisions.

 The API provides two types of insights:

 1.  **Tactical Inventory Alerts**: Recommends when and how much inventory to reorder to prevent stockouts while minimizing costs.
 2.  **Strategic Logistics Alerts**: Identifies high-risk or high-cost product categories and suggests strategic changes to improve performance.

+The primary goal of this project is to predict future product demand based on historical data points like sales, price, and stock levels.
+By training a separate regression model for each product category, the API can deliver tailored forecasts, which is essential for optimizing inventory, logistics, and overall supply chain efficiency.
+The application is built with FastAPI, ensuring high performance and automatic interactive documentation.

 The entire system is deployed as a robust FastAPI web service, making these insights available via a simple API call.